FPBench: A Comprehensive Benchmark of Multimodal Large Language Models for Fingerprint Analysis: Related Work

 \subsection{Applications of MLLM in Biometric Tasks}

-While multimodal LLMs (MLLMs) have traditionally been evaluated on generic vision-language tasks, their application to domain-specific fields like biometrics is gaining momentum. \cite{sony2025benchmarking} showed that the embeddings from foundational visual encoders can be used for diverse biometric tasks, spanning face and iris modalities.
-In the face modality, SHIELD \cite{shi2025shield} was an early attempt to benchmark MLLMs for face spoofing and forgery detection. \cite{xing2024emo} proposed an MLLM called EMO-LLaMA to enhance the facial expression understanding capabilities.
-Face-MLLM \cite{sun2024face} was introduced to handle multiple specialized face perception tasks.
-FaceXBench \cite{narayan2025facexbench} was designed a comprehensive benchmark to evaluate the face understanding capabilities of MLLMs, conducting an extensive evaluation of 26 open-source and 2 proprietary models on 14 facial analytic tasks.
-Moreover, FaceLLM \cite{shahreza2025facellm} was introduced to demonstrate the performance of LLMs on face-centric tasks, along with high-quality question-answer pairs dataset called FairFaceGPT.
-In iris domain, \cite{farmanifard2024chatgpt} explored the GPT-4 capabilities for iris recognition, suggesting potential utility of LLMs in specialized biometric applications. \textit{To our knowledge, there are no existing benchmarks that evaluate MLLMs on fingerprints.} The novelty of our work lies in designing the first open-source benchmark of MLLMs for biometric and forensic fingerprint analysis, referred to as \textsc{FPBench}.
+While multimodal LLMs (MLLMs) have traditionally been evaluated on generic vision-language tasks, their application to specialized fields like biometrics is limited. \cite{sony2025benchmarking} examined the use of embeddings from foundational visual encoders for diverse biometric tasks in face and iris images.
+In face images, SHIELD \cite{shi2025shield} was an early attempt to benchmark MLLMs for face spoofing and forgery detection.
+EMO-LLaMA~\cite{xing2024emo} enhanced facial expression understanding capabilities.
+Face-MLLM \cite{sun2024face} handled multiple specialized face perception tasks. \cite{narayan2025facexbench} designed a comprehensive benchmark of 28 models, called FaceXBench, to evaluate the capabilities of MLLMs on 14 facial analytic tasks.
+FaceLLM \cite{shahreza2025facellm} demonstrated LLM capabilities on face-centric tasks, and introduced question-answer pairs dataset called FairFaceGPT. \cite{farmanifard2024chatgpt} explored the ChatGPT-4 capabilities for iris recognition, suggesting potential use of LLMs in specialized biometric applications.
+MLLMs have been used for heterogeneous face recognition~\cite{MLLM_2026_hetero}, automated emotional regulation~\cite{MLLM_2025_emotion} and person re-identification~\cite{MLLM_2025_reid}; refer to the survey of foundation models in biometrics~\cite{FoundationBiom_2025}.
+However, to the best of our knowledge, no study exists till date that evaluates MLLMs on fingerprint images. \textbf{Therefore, we present \textsc{FPBench}, the first open-source benchmark of MLLMs for biometric and forensic fingerprint analysis.}